XNLFutureTechnologies/XNLInsiderLinuxInstallerHelpers/README.md

 **XNLJitsiMeetInstall.sh**
 Installs Jitsi Meet ("*our New Skype*") as a flatpak but it will first install (and setup) the 'flatpak system' so it can actually use it to install Jitsi.

+**XNLWineInstallFull.sh**
+Installs **our XNL FULL Wine Setup Base System** including A LOT of runtimes which are (or might) be used by the applications, games, tools etc we use(d).
+For 'outsiders' it is HIGHLY recommended to first open this script in Kate (or any other editor) and check what it installs.
+If you don't want certain things to be installed, then you can disable them by outcommenting them (putting an # infront of the line).
+Wine is used to run most of the Windows desktop applications we use, but in this configuration it can also run A LOT of the older games just fine.
+However for most games I would recommend running them with Proton (or even via steam with uses proton for example).

 # How can I run them/They don't start!
 After you've downloaded the .sh script(s), or you have saved the contents of one to a new .sh file on your own pc, you will first need to open a terminal (in the same directory as the script), and then use the command **chmod +x [scriptname].sh**